GallowayLabMIT/Kabaria_Promoter_Editing_DIAL/README.md

 These notebooks were coded with Python 3.9.1.

-5. Download the raw and analyzed data from Zenodo, specifically the `attune_data.zip` file.
-Unzip this file.
+5. Download the raw and analyzed data from Zenodo Specifically, download the specified zip files and extract them into a new folder `attune_data`.
 6. Create a file in the root directory of the repo called `datadir.txt` that contains the absolute path to the data directory `attune_data` you just downloaded.
 This should be a single line.

 # Importing data into ipynb